saminacodes/tw-demo-assets/README.md

 Different assets use for demo projects at thirdweb.

-## Cookie Project

-Series of 100 different colored NFTs with a placeholder image.
-Used for https://cookie-project.xyz

 ## Shapes

 Series of 30 shapes with a .json and .csv metadata files.